-- Make sure all occupants have fastened their safety belts. - Make sure the headlamps and electrical accessories are off. - · Make sure the parking brake is on. - Make sure the transmission is in park (P).
+- Make sure all occupants have fastened their safety belts. - Make sure the headlamps and electrical accessories are off. - Make sure the parking brake is on. - Make sure the transmission is in park (P). - Switch the ignition on.
+For vehicles with a keyless ignition, see the following instructions.